The Act on Competition and Consumer Protection prevents concentration of undertakings, which may have negative effect on competition.

-The duty of notification is excluded due to potentially insignificant impact of the planned transaction on the market, e.g. if a undertaking's revenue in Poland (in either of the two financial years preceding the notification) has not exceeded EUR 10 million, or if the merger concerns entities within the same capital group.
+The notification duty is excluded due to potentially insignificant impact of the planned transaction on the market, e.g. if a undertaking's revenue in Poland (in either of the two financial years preceding the notification) does not exceed EUR 10 million, or if the merger concerns entities within the same capital group.

 If a concentration results in a significant restriction of competition in the market, in particular by the creation or strengthening of a dominant position, the President of the UOKiK can prohibit it.
 The Act on Competition and Consumer Protection (art.
 20) allows concentrations that limit competition if such a concentration leads to economic or technical development or has a positive effect on the economy.